LeahChercham/master_project/README.md

 - Time series predictions

 The notebooks for these subprojects can be found in the folder notebooks.
-This readme concerns the Time Series predictions application, as we created an api for this.
+This readme concerns the **time series (temperature) predictions application**, as we created an api for this.

 # Description